tommygorham/unv-smi/README.md

 # Current Requirements
 C++17

-## Quick View of Details

-## Directions
+## Build with GCC
-Compile: g++ -Wall -std=c++17 unv-smi.cxx -o unv-smi
+Compile: g++ -Wall -std=c++17 unv-smi-linux.cpp src/execsh.cpp src/parEnv.cpp src/formatter.cpp -o unvsmi

 Run: ./unv-smi

 Further details regarding what type of information is returned, along with questions like Who, What, Where, Why, & When can be found in the [Wiki](https://github.com/tommygorham/unv-smi/wiki).

+## Quick View of Details